ucd-dare/CarDreamer/README.md

 ## :computer: Visualization Tool

-We stream observations, rewards, terminal conditions, and custom metrics to a web brwoser for each training session in real-time, making it easier to engineer rewards and debug.
+We stream observations, rewards, terminal conditions, and custom metrics to a web browser for each training session in real-time, making it easier to engineer rewards and debug.

 <table style="margin-left: auto; margin-right: auto;">
   <tr>